From solo travelers to couples, families, and groups, here are the most reliable, enjoyable camper trailers for road trips and overland adventures.

 - Storage cubbies in the bathroom are a bit tight

-To reach remote trailheads with this Timberleaf Classic Teardrop Trailer ($25,900), we’re drawn to the offroad package with the Timbren Axleless suspension and 4-inch lift for a 1.5-foot clearance.
+To reach remote trailheads with this Timberleaf Classic Teardrop Trailer ($23,900), we’re drawn to the off-road package with the Timbren Axleless suspension and 4-inch lift for a 1.5-foot clearance.
 The setup also boasts all-terrain tires, an articulating hitch, and jeep-style fenders with corner steps.